 If you’re frustrated at trying to grow grass in the shady moist parts of your yard, why not stop fighting nature and turn these areas into moss gardens?
 Mosses thrive in areas where other plants struggle and will cover the ground with a soft and gentle layer of color.
 Moss doesn’t actually have a root system or seeds like most garden plants do, so propagating moss is a matter of art more than one of science.
 Let’s learn more about moss propagation.

 Transplanting and Propagating Moss

 You can spread moss to parts in your yard using two different methods: transplanting moss and moss spreading.
-One or the other method may work best for your area, or a combination of both.
+One method may work best for your area or a combination of both.

 Growing Moss Plants as Outdoor Art